s-process Enirchment of Ultrafaint Dwarf Galaxies: Discussion

-A simple resolution to enhance Ba production might be to adopt different AGB yields.
-It may solve the inconsistency in the absolute amounts of Ba accumulated in the entire galaxies, but unfortunately, it does not mitigate the discrepancy in terms of the scatter of [Ba/Fe] in each galaxy.
-In order to reproduce the small scatter found in the observations, the galaxies need to have short durations of star formation.
-According to our model, UFDs experiencing star formation for more than $\sim 200$ Myr are expected to show a scatter in [Ba/Fe] of more than 1 dex.
-If Ba is produced only by low-mass AGB stars, the duration of star formation in UFDs should be shorter than 200 Myr, and then Ba production should be more efficient by a factor of $10 \hyphen 100$.
+A simple resolution to enhance Ba production might be to adopt different AGB yield models.
+It may solve the inconsistency if the yields were $10 \hyphen 100$ times higher.
+However, such large amounts are unlikely because the yield of {\it s}-process elements in AGB stars is roughly proportional to the abundance of seed nuclei at low-metallicity.
+Such enhanced AGB yields would also lead to an overproduction of Sr, and also of Ba at higher metallicities ($-2 < \mbox{[Fe/H]}$).

-Another candidate of Ba source is super-AGB stars \citep{2017Doherty_superAGB}.
-The typical mass of the progenitors is $6 \hyphen 8$ \Msun, and thus super-AGB stars produce {\it s-}process elements within 100 Myr of their evolution.
-We employ the {\it s-}process yields from \citet{2017Doherty_superAGB} (C. Doherty, priv. comm.) and re-calculate the stellar elemental abundances.
-We have found only a minor contribution of super-AGB stars to the production of Ba and Sr, as shown in Fig.~\ref{fig:sAGB}.
-This is owing to the narrow mass range of the progenitors and less-efficient {\it s-}process element production in super-AGB stars.
-Although super-AGB stars enable early {\it s-}process enrichment, the absolute amounts of Ba in UFDs do not increase significantly.
-In order for super-AGB stars to be the main source of Ba in UFDs, the yield should be enhanced by a large factor of $\sim$ 10.
+An alternative candidate for a Ba source might be super-AGB stars \citep{2017Doherty_superAGB}.
+The typical progenitor mass is around $6 \hyphen 8$\,\Msun.
+Thus, super-AGB stars produce {\it s-}process elements within 100\,Myr of their birth.
+We employ the {\it s-}process yields from \citet{2017Doherty_superAGB} (C. Doherty 2020, priv. comm.) and re-calculate our simulated stellar elemental abundances.
+We use the yield of super-AGB stars at metallicity of $\mbox{[Fe/H]}=-0.7$.
+We find only a minor contribution of super-AGB stars to the production of Sr, as shown in Fig.~\ref{fig:sAGB}.
+This is owing to the narrow mass range of the progenitors and a less efficient production of {\it s-}process elements in super-AGB stars.
+Although super-AGB stars enable early {\it s-}process enrichment, the absolute amounts of Ba and Sr in UFDs do not increase significantly.
+In order for super-AGB stars to be the main source of {\it s}-process elements in UFDs, the yield at [Fe/H]$\,\sim -2$ would need to be enhanced by a factor of $\gtrsim$ 10 compared with the one at [Fe/H]$\,= -0.7$.